MikeKall/site_auto_navigation/README.md

 # site_auto_navigation
-This is a script that I made in order to automatically retrieve my grades from the website of my university.
+This is a script I made in order to automatically retrieve my grades from the website of my university.